 You can only squeeze so much out of your existing client base.

-As I mentioned at the start, CX and CRM programmes are essential for any healthy client-focused B2B or professional services firm to implement.
+As I mentioned at the start, CX and CRM programmes are essential for any healthy client-focused professional services firm to implement.
 It absolutely pays dividends to nurture your existing clients, and some of the obstacles above can be overcome once they are identified.
 It isn’t a quick process by any means, but definitely a worthwhile one.

 Why you should prioritise chasing new business.

 The best way to grow revenue is often to win work from new clients.
 It’s a great way of growing your market share.
 In a potentially shrinking market due to an economic recession, it makes sense to start gaining new clients.
 As more of your competitors are now investing in their digital marketing presence, your existing clients will be exposed to more choices than ever.

 The advantage of developing new client relationships from scratch is that a person you have never met before has no current perception of who you are, and what you do.
 This means that you can build a new relationship from scratch, and in doing so, introduce your colleagues as part of the onboarding process.
 It is somewhat counterintuitively easier to win a new client with a multi-service offering from scratch, than it is to effectively cross-sell.

 It also pays to have a ‘winning new work’ programme in place.
 For a sustainable business to exist, if you are continually hunting and gaining new clients every year, you’ll most likely grow, and in other cases replace what you’ve lost.
 If you wait until your revenue starts to shrink, it will be an uphill and highly pressurised situation in which to hunt new work.
 It also pays to maintain this discipline, as the habit of winning new clients is a great one to have.

 Focus on gaining new clients and nurturing, not squeezing, your existing ones.